OAGi/Score/docs/user_guide/index.rst

    value and other Context Scheme value manipulations in the `Update a Context Scheme <#update-a-context-scheme>`__ section.

-5. Click the “Create” button.
+5. Click the "Create" button.

 Load from a Code List
 ^^^^^^^^^^^^^^^^^^^^^

-The button “Load from a Code List” is used to automatically load Context Scheme information with information from a Code List including *Scheme ID*, *Agency ID*, *Version*, and Code List values.
+The button "Load from a Code List" is used to automatically load Context Scheme information with information from a Code List including *Scheme ID*, *Agency ID*, *Version*, and Code List values.
 When the button is clicked, a dialog for selecting a Code List appears.
 Note that only a